-The local area's in-school youth program design provides a natural linkage to each and every public school system in the region.
-There is at least 1 person in each county who has a connection to the LWDA through the ACTION, Inc. contract.
-Additionally, local area staff are engaged with the 6 career academies in Barrow, Clarke, Madison, Morgan, Greene and Newton counties currently operating in the region.
+The sector strategy described above in addition to the local area's in-school youth program design provide a natural linkage to each and every public school system in the region.
+There is at leas one person in each county who has a connection to the LWDA through the sector strategy or the ACTION, Inc. contract.
+Additionally, local area staff are engaged with the seven career academies in Barrow, Clarke, Jackson, Madison, Morgan, Greene, and Newton counties currently operating in the region.
 As additional career academies are added in the region, staff will engage with them as well.
-At this time, Career Academies are planned for Jackson County.
-Local area youth staff contact appropriate staff in each county in the spring of each year to reorient them on the services available for graduating seniors who do not currently have high school plans and/or those graduating seniors who plan to attend technical college.
+The sector strategy aims to inform teachers of the jobs available in manufacturing and connect youth to those pathways starting in 8th grade.
+Additionally, local area youth staff contact appropriate staff in each county in the spring of each year to re-orient them on the services available for graduating seniors who do not currently have high school plans and/or those graduating seniors who plan to attend technical college.
 This contact reminds both students and high school staff of the financial assistance available through WIOA.
 This contact enables the partners to ensure that there is not a duplication of services.

 Local area staff are on advisory committees of the 4 technical colleges providing services in the region.
 Two different technical colleges are represented on the local workforce board.
 There are direct service providers through 3 of the 4 technical colleges which provides awareness of services being provided in an array of activities.
-As a part of the local area's ETPL process, the local area has agreements in place with over 41 training vendors.
+As a part of the local area's ETPL process, the local area has agreements in place with over 35 training vendors.
 As additional training vendors indicate an interest in providing education/training occupational services, local area staff will provide them the ETPL application for them to submit for consideration.